top of page

 Congratulations on your pregnancy! 🎉

-In some cases, severe morning sickness, known as hyperemesis gravidarum, can lead to dehydration and malnutrition.
+Whilst this blog covers natural ways to help ease your symptoms it's also important to reach out for support from your medical team if medication is needed.
+In some cases, severe pregnancy sickness known as hyperemesis gravidarum, can lead to dehydration and malnutrition.
 If you’re struggling to keep food and fluids down, it’s important to seek medical support.
 I would also recommend checking out the Pregnancy Sickness Support Charity

 Keeping your stomach from being empty can help prevent nausea from worsening.
 Aim for 5-6 small meals throughout the day, and consider having a bedtime snack to keep nausea at bay overnight.